A Dukinfield resident has landed his dream job as a mechanic, after working his way through an apprenticeship programme.

-The 20-year-old is supporting the Tameside Council-backed National Apprenticeship Week campaign and has thrived in his career - thanks to his own hard work and the support he’s received.
+The 20-year-old has thrived in his career, thanks to his own hard work and the support he has received.

 When he started his apprenticeship, Adam was learning on the job while supporting repairs and services to vehicles and plant equipment.